leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 We use a trick here.
 We write the address of the function we want to run on our new stack.
 Then we pass the address of the first byte where we stored this address to the `rsp` register \(the address we set to `new.rsp` will point to _an address located on our own stack that leads to the function above_\).
 Got it?

 The `ret` keyword transfers program control to the return address located on top of the stack.
-Since we pushed our address to the `%rsp` register, the CPU will think that is the return address of the function it's currently running so when we pass the `ret`instruction it returns directly into our own stack.
+Since we pushed our address to the `%rsp` register, the CPU will think that is the return address of the function it’s currently running so when we pass the `ret`instruction it returns directly into our own stack.

 The first thing the CPU does is read the address of our function and runs it.

 ## Quick introduction to Rusts inline assembly macro

-If you haven't used inline assembly before this might look foreign, but we'll use an extended version of this later to switch contexts so I'll explain what we're doing line by line:
+If you haven't used inline assembly before this might look foreign, but we’ll use an extended version of this later to switch contexts so I’ll explain what we're doing line by line:

 `unsafe` is a keyword that indicates that Rust cannot enforce the safety guarantees in the function we write.
 Since we are manipulating the CPU directly this is most definitely unsafe